rotundasoftware/cartero/README.md

         └── index.js
 ```

-The `package.json` of a parcel *must* have a special `view` key that specifies the server side template to which the parcel corresponds.
+The `package.json` file of a parcel *must* have a special `view` key that specifies the server side template to which the parcel corresponds.
 For instance, the `package.json` for the `page1` parcel might look like this:

 ```
 {